-While there are no direct benefits to you from this research, you may find this study interesting.
-No promise or guarantee of benefits is being made to encourage your participation.
+While there are no direct benefits to your child from this research, he/she may find this study interesting.
+No promise or guarantee of benefits is being made to encourage your child's participation.
 Participation will help to improve the body of knowledge regarding driving behavior and safety.
 Participation may also help us design safer vehicles and roadways in future years.

-HOW WILL MY DATA BE KEPT CONFIDENTIAL AND SECURE AND WHO WILL HAVE ACCESS TO MY DATA?
+HOW WILL MY CHILD'S DATA BE KEPT CONFIDENTIAL AND SECURE AND WHO WILL HAVE ACCESS TO MY CHILD'S DATA?

-Any data collected during this study that personally identifies you or that could be used to personally identify you will be treated with confidentiality.
-As soon as you begin participating in this study, your name and other identifying information will be separated from the raw data collected while you drive the vehicle and replaced with a number.
-That is, your raw data will not be attached to your name, but rather to a number (for example, Driver 0011).
-The raw data collected while you drive the vehicle will be encrypted (made unreadable) from the moment it is collected until it is transferred to one or more secure central storage locations.
-Your name also will be separated from any data about you, either provided by you in response to questionnaires or gathered by researchers during the study, including crash investigation data, and will be replaced by the same driver number (for example, Driver 0011).
+Any data collected during this study that personally identifies your child or that could be used to personally identify your child will be treated with confidentiality.
+As soon as your child begins participating in this study, his/her name and other identifying information will be separated from the raw data collected while your child drives the vehicle and replaced with a number.
+That is, your child's raw data will not be attached to his/her name, but rather to a number (for example, Driver 0011).
+The raw data collected while your child drives the vehicle will be encrypted (made unreadable) from the moment it is collected until it is transferred to one or more secure central storage locations.
+Your child's name also will be separated from any data about him/her, either provided by him/her in response to questionnaires or gathered by researchers during the study, including crash investigation data, and will be replaced by the same driver number (for example, Driver 0011).
+YOU WILL NOT HAVE ACCESS TO YOUR CHILD'S DATA RESULTING FROM THIS STUDY.
+However, if we have reason to believe that your child is an imminent or ongoing danger to themselves or others, we may notify you of our findings regarding your child.

-Several types of information and data about you and the study vehicle will be collected during the study:
+Several types of information and data about your child and the study vehicle will be collected during the study: